 Via della Lungara Rome Tourist Attractions

-Palazzo Corsini (on the left): Former residence of Queen Christina of Sweden and presently one of the seats of the Galleria Nazionale d’Arte Antica.
+The Palazzo Corsini is the former residence of Queen Christina of Sweden and presently one of the seats of the Galleria Nazionale d’Arte Antica.
+The street to the left of the façade leads to the entrance of Rome‘s Botanical Gardens.

-Villa Farnesina (across the road from the Palazzo Corsini): Renaissance villa.
+The Renaissance Villa Farnesina (across the road from the Palazzo Corsini)is known for its magnificent ceiling frescoes.

 Regina Coeli: Church turned prison.